jungokasai/satijalab.github.io/seurat/get_started.md

 </div>

-Seurat combines dimensionality reduction and graph-based partioniong algorithms for unsupervised clustering of single cells.
+Seurat combines dimensionality reduction and graph-based partioning algorithms for unsupervised clustering of single cells.
 The approach can be described briefly:

 1. Identification of highly variable genes
 2. Linear dimensionality reduction (PCA) on variable genes